MESAHub/mesa/docs/source/just_a_module.rst

-For homework, edit sample_eos.f to add writing out the internal energy, specific entropy, partial derivative of the specific energy with respect tp temperature, and the free electron degeneracy parameter.
-For this assignment it can be useful to look at the result arrays returned by subroutine eosDT_get in $MESA_DIR/eos/public/eos_lib.f90 and the integer indices in contained $MESA_DIR/eos/public/eos_def.f90
+For homework, edit sample_eos.f to write out the internal energy, specific entropy, partial derivative of the specific energy with respect tp temperature, and the free electron degeneracy parameter.
+For this assignment it can be useful to look at the result arrays returned by subroutine eosDT_get in $MESA_DIR/eos/public/eos_lib.f90 and the integer indices in contained $MESA_DIR/eos/public/eos_def.f90.
+One should find

 .. code-block:: console